seasonedfish/fishersun.com/src/content/posts/margin-widths-different-for-the-same-content-width/index.md

 After about 40 minutes of that and no leads, I had to give up.
 I left the library and walked back to my apartment in shame.

-After dinner, I showed my friend Andy this issue that was troubling me.
+After dinner, I showed [my friend Andy](https://github.com/ajy25) this issue.

 "Oh," he said, "that's because of the scrollbar".